 Fraud can be detected from independent or external audits, financial management or internal control or employee tips or complaints.

 For more detailed information on each of these areas of concern, please click below to view the webinar in its entirety.
-Also, please feel free to contact me at email@example.com with any questions relating to controlling risk exposures at your non-profit organization.
+Also, please feel free to contact me at firstname.lastname@example.org with any questions concerning risk management for nonprofits and controlling your exposures.